xiongnemo/sqlite-afl/README.md

   *   Run the fuzzer:
        ../afl-fuzz -i dbfuzz -o out -f testdb -- ./fuzzershell --database testdb db-fuzz-ck.txt

+  *   Use the -i- trick to restart the fuzzer:
+       ../afl-fuzz -i- -o out -f testdb -- ./fuzzershell --database testdb db-fuzz-ck.txt

 The seed database file in the dbfuzz directory are created using the db-fuzz-init.txt SQL script.